Velnbur/SHA1/README.md

-# My realisation of SHA1 hash-function algoritm
+# My implementation of SHA1 hash-function algorithm

 ## Usage

-For developing you may just copy header `include/sha1.h` and source `src/sha1.c` files to your project.
+For development you may just copy header `include/sha1.h` and source `src/sha1.c` files to your project.

 If you want to run tests:
 ```shell
 make test
 ```

-If you want to create object file for further compiling:
+If you want to create an object file for further compiling:
 ```shell
 make build
 ```